Persona Digital Books & Music

 Digital Bach for the 21 Century A Persona Digital Production, Stephen Gislason Arranger & Performer

-Free Music Downloads are offered as music history, music appreciation, education and demonstrations of Persona Studio's arranging, recording and mastering techniques.
+Persona Music Recordings Our Music Catalogue includes recorded performances by the P2500 Band, Em4U, and the Persona Classical Consort.
+Music downloads are delivered from our companion website: Alpha Online.
+Some music recordings are available as Downloads: The recordings presented online demonstrate Persona Studio's arranging, recording and mastering techniques.
 All the recordings are completed in house by Stephen Gislason.
 The music selections and their history are explained in the book, Sound of Music.